bitcraze/bitcraze-website/src/tutorials/expansion-decks.md

 ---

 {% gs_intro Expansion decks %}
-The Crazyflie 2.0 is equipeed with a flexible expansion port that enables new hardware to be connected.
+The Crazyflie 2.0 is equipped with a flexible expansion port that enables new hardware to be connected.
 The port is available from both sides of the Crazyflie to keep as many options open as possible.
 The port is used by expansion decks to provide new functionality to the Crazyflie 2.0 and since the port is